BOINC/boinc-policy/Governance_Documents/Governance.md

 In some forms of contribution, such as programming and documentation, contributors submit changes by developing code in branches and submitting them as pull requests for review by committers (see the next section).
 As contributors gain experience, their reputation within the community will increase.
 Contributors can nominate themselves or other people to the PMC as potential committers.

 ### 2.3 Committers
-“Committers” are contributors who have shown, via a sequence of positive contributions, their value to the project.
+“Committers” are contributors who have shown, via a sequence of positive contributions, their value to the community.
 Committers facilitate the software development process both by contributing code themselves and also by mentoring contributors to help them become more effective contributors.
 Only committers can merge a pull request into the master branch and they should only do so through the process defined in [section 4.
 Contribution Process](#4-contribution-processes).
 Committers have voting rights in the consensus process as it pertains to proposed design changes and to the reviews of pull requests.
 They contribute to discussion and approval of the software development process as documented in [section 4.
 Contribution Process](#4-contribution-processes).

-Each committer will work on one or more “areas” of the BOINC project:
+Each committer will work on one or more “areas”:
 - Software development and maintenance
 - Translation system
 - Testing and release management
 - Documentation
-- BOINC web site, including News items
 - Support
-- Infrastructure (e.g. setting up and maintaining email lists and Github repository; maintaining BOINC web server)
+- Infrastructure (e.g. setting up and maintaining email lists and Github repository)
 - And any other such thing as might be required from time to time

 Depending on the committers' area(s), they can be given one or more specific privileges such as:
 - Commit access to the source code repository
 - Write access to the documentation Wikis
-- Write access to the public web site
 - Moderator status on the BOINC project message boards

 Committers are expected to do several of the following: